beginning of content

 Using sun protection will help protect your baby's eyes from UV radiation.

-It’s a good idea to get your child used to wearing sunglasses from a young age.
-Try to make it a normal part of getting dressed for the outdoors.
+Try to make sunglasses a normal part of getting dressed for the outdoors.
 It helps if you model this behaviour, by wearing sunglasses yourself whenever you are out in the daytime.

 How should I dress my baby for the outdoors?

-Some fabrics have an ultraviolet protection factor (UPF) rating.
-Choose the highest UPF rating you can find.
+Your baby's clothes should be rated at least UFP 15.
 Alternatively, test a fabric by holding it up to the light.
 The more light that gets through, the more UV radiation can get through too.

 How can I treat my baby's sunburn?

-If your child has red, sore and warm skin, they may have sunburn.
 You should treat sunburn like any other burn.

 If the sunburn is minor: